USS Bismarck Sea

 USS Bismarck Sea (CVE-95) was the fortieth of fifty Casablanca-class escort carriers built to serve the United States Navy during World War II; she was the only ship of the United States Navy to be named for the Battle of the Bismarck Sea.
 Completed in May 1944, she served in support of the Philippines campaign, and the landings on Iwo Jima.
 On 21 February 1945, she sank off of Iwo Jima due to two Japanese kamikaze attacks, killing 318 crewmen.
-Notably, she was the last aircraft carrier in U.S. service to sink due to enemy action.
+Notably, she was the last aircraft carrier in U.S. commission to sink due to enemy action.